 I may be missing a small course, but my next recollection is of firing up of the brazier and presentation of several plates, the most prominent of which was plenty of thin-sliced wagyu beef, with the most obvious visual marbling I’ve ever seen.
 A dark coloured stock was poured into the cooker, and leek, a transparent noodle, enoki, and a couple of other accompaniments were fried together, and served in bowls with a raw chicken egg.

 I’ve been looking forward to eating this kind of beef for many years, and it certainly didn’t disappoint.
 Fat carries flavour, I’ve always said, and fabulous taste plus literally melt-in-your-mouth consistency made this an incredible treat.
-The leaks could have used a little longer cooking, but that was up to us.
+The leeks could have used a little longer cooking, but that was up to us.

 A trio of rice with a couple of strongly-flavoured chopped condiments and two other items formed the step-down from the main, delicious but falling for me on what was starting to be a need to loosen my belt.
 There was a sweet, lightly-flavoured dessert custard, a couple of last sips of sakae, and that was it.

 Our server was a middle-aged lady in traditional Japanese costume who communicated with our hosts entirely in Japanese.
 The tone was pretty businesslike as far as I could tell.